7 Simple Ways to Improve Your Sleep

 I know you don’t want to hear it!
 You love your morning cup of joe, your mid-afternoon lattes.
 Maybe you’re even drinking coffee at night and then falling fast asleep (only to wake a few hours later).
 The thing is, if you’re having problems sleeping, and you want to sleep better, then cutting your caffeine consumption needs to be on your to-do list.

 Even if you don’t think that caffeine could be causing your sleep problems, the truth is that a substance that artificially speeds you up or slows you down will have some kind of impact on your sleep.
 And you’ll never know whether caffeine is impacting you until you cut down, or possibly eliminate it all together.
-I
+Start by limiting yourself to 1-2 cups before noontime, and see what happens.

 #7 Stick to a consistent bedtime and wake time